bhyvex/cloudly/README.md

 ###### Install OpenTSDB

-The core of DB backend runs off of the OpenTSBD.
-Please refer to the official OpenTSDB on how to install it - http://opentsdb.net/docs/build/html/installation.html
+Cloudly runs off of Hadoop and is powered by the OpenTSBD.
+Please refer to the official OpenTSDB documentation for installation instructions - http://opentsdb.net/docs/build/html/installation.html

-This will enable goodies such as Hadoop, HBase from Apache and first and foremost the almighty OpenTSDB!  :)

 ..and that's that!  :)